hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 Some people tend to describe containers as lightweight virtual machines, but I prefer to think of them as [fat static binaries][container-perspective] of apps.
 They form an atomic unit that can be built, tested and run anywhere as many times as needed.
+Furthermore, containers also offer resource isolation, meaning that if two containers are running side by side, each can only see and do what they're supposed to.

 *What's Docker?*